AutomatedProcessImprovement/start-time-estimator/README.md

 )
 ```

-With no outlier threshold and using the Mode as a statistic to calculate the most typical duration:
+With no outlier threshold and using the Mode as the statistic to re-estimate the activity instances that couldn't be estimated:

 ```python
 # Set up custom configuration